 Allergic reactions are uncomfortable at best and catastrophic at worst—and if there's one place that even a mild allergic reaction to latex is absolutely unwelcome, it's in your bedroom, when you're trying to get a good night's sleep.

 So what does that mean for those with latex allergies given the popularity of latex foam in mattresses, toppers and pillows?
 Are latex mattresses really problematic for people with latex allergies?

 The answer is: typically, and thankfully, no.

 Numerous scientific show that the latex used in nearly all bedding products will not cause a reaction.

 Why?
-Because Talalay and Dunlop latex—the two common types of latex found in all-latex and latex hybrid mattresses, toppers and pillows—do not produce the same allergic reactions as other latex products found in household or medical products.
+Because Talalay and Dunlop latex—the two common types of latex found in mattresses, toppers and pillows—do not produce the same allergic reactions as other latex products found in household or medical products.
 To really get to the bottom of this pervasive bedtime myth, though, we need to dive deeper into what causes a latex allergy, and why the latex foam in Brooklyn Bedding and other brands of mattresses is distinct.

 What exactly causes a latex allergy?

 A latex allergy is a reaction to the proteins present in natural rubber latex.
 Most people have found they are allergic to latex by using items made from natural rubber, including elastic bands, latex gloves, baby bottle nipples and balloons.
 Natural latex is known to cause Type I and Type IV allergic reactions.
 Testing for a Type I natural latex allergy is done through blood testing.
 Type IV can be diagnosed by using a skin-prick test.
 Estimates of latex sensitivity in the general population range from 0.8% to 8.2%.

 Why don't latex mattresses, pillows and toppers cause an allergic reaction?